katyayini/goldenearth/README.md

 The application is built using HTML, TailwindCSS, CSS and JavaScript.
 Other server Side APIs - Marvel API and Google Maps API**

-**Note source of code in "location.html, style.css, working.js and location-script.js" is as follows:
+**Note source of code in "location.html", "style.css", "working.js" and "location-script.js" is as follows:

  *Google. (n.d.).
 Google.
 Retrieved June 5, 2022, from https://developers.google.com/maps/documentation/javascript/examples/map-geolocation*